On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

-Section \ref{sec:def_SN} defines the Stubborn Nakamoto protocol, and we prove its security and liveness in \cref{sec:SN_consistency_liveness}.
-Section \ref{sec:SN_recovery} details how the Stubborn Nakamoto protocol can recover from an attack.
+Section \ref{sec:def_SN} defines the Stubborn Nakamoto protocol, and we prove its security and liveness for online nodes in \cref{sec:SN_consistency_liveness}. \cref{sec:late_joiners} defines the protocol for late joiners and proves the corresponding guarantees.
+Section \ref{sec:SN_recovery} details how the Stubborn Nakamoto protocol can recover from an attack and formalizes the role of the community in the recovery.
 Section \ref{sec:oracle_necesity} examines the necessary role of the community.